 The dribble method is simple to administer.
-The acid is dissolved in sugar syrup and then drizzled directly on to the bees.
+Dissolve the acid in sugar syrup and then drizzled directly onto the bees.

-The tricky bit is that the dosage per hive is quite small, and for equal distribution, you will need to measure how many milliliters you will drizzle per seam (the space between two frames).
+The tricky bit is that the dosage per hive is quite small.
+For equal distribution, you will need to measure how many milliliters you will drizzle per seam (the space between two frames).
 If you put too little, it will be ineffective.

-If you put too much, you could harm the bees and will wind up with a very soggy hive that can bring about other complications.
+If you put too much, you could harm the bees.
+Or you will wind up with a very soggy hive that can bring about other complications.

-That said, with a little experience you will get better at it and there are tools that can help you measure out the exact amount needed per frame.
+That said, with a little experience, you will get better at it, and some tools can help you measure out the exact amount needed per frame.

 Recommendations for using Oxalic Acid

-Ensure that the dose per hive is not exceeded.
+Ensure that you do not exceed the dose per hive.
 If you are using the dribble method, you need to make sure that the liquid lands on the bees as opposed to the top bars.

-Since bees are in constant motion within the hive and always wind up rubbing against each other, the acid will spread through this contact and expose as many phoretic mites to the acid as possible.
+Since bees are in constant motion within the hive and always wind up rubbing against each other, the acid will spread through this contact.
+This contact will expose as many phoretic mites to the acid as possible.

 Hop Beta Acids

-Just when you thought beer had given all it has to offer, you get this mite killer from the main ingredient, hops.
-This acid is derived from the hop plant.
+Just when you thought the beer had given all it has to offer, you get this mite killer from the main ingredient, hops.
+The hop plant produces the acid in this treatment.

-It’s a weak acid and it has been known to deter some sap-sucking pests like aphids.
-From most accounts, it’s quite easy to use albeit a little messy.
+It’s a weak acid known to deter some sap-sucking pests like aphids.
+From most accounts, it’s quite easy to use, albeit a little messy.

 All you need is to drape soaked strips across a brood frame such that most of the strip is in direct contact with the comb.

-As the bees rub against it, even chewing it to remove it from the hive, the solution spreads throughout the hive and the phoretic mites are killed.
+As the bees rub against it, even chewing it to remove it from the hive, the solution spreads throughout the hive.
+This movement kills the phoretic mites.